1986 Miamisburg train derailment: Second rupture and evacuation

-By the following night, Wednesday, July 9, residents returning home.
+By the following night, Wednesday, July 9, residents returned home.
 Firefighters continued their efforts to end the fires.
 A portion of the bridge broke, a car shifted, was punctured, and again phosphorus was ignited, sending out more smoke.
 The Associated Press reported that in a few hours 25,000 to 40,000 people evacuated from the vicinity in a second evacuation, at that time, the largest evacuation in U.S. history from a train accident according to William E. Loftus, executive director of the Federal Railroad Administration.
+People were evacuated from all of Miamisburg, parts of West Carrolton, Moraine, Miami Township, Germantown, German Township and Washington Township.
 This was also the largest evacuation in Ohio history.

 Initially attempts were made to use the University of Dayton Arena, however, it did not have sufficient air conditioning.
 Evacuees were sheltered at various schools and the Dayton Convention Center.

 In the coming days, the area was split into different zones, varying by danger: a Caution Zone, an Irritant Zone and a Restricted Zone.
 Residents were allowed to go to the first two zones; access to the third zone was prohibited without authorization.

 By July 10, winds were no longer blowing dangerous substances and people were allowed to return to their homes, with the exception of two square miles in Miamisburg.
 The 300 families were restricted from that section, many housed at the city's high school.

 Parker said that while the fire was burning the city would try to dam Bear Creek in order to prevent the chemicals from spreading to the Great Miami River, a major source of drinking water.

+Firefighters from Dayton Fire Department, along with those from Miamisburg, Miami and Washington Townships for the fire for five days, around the clock.
+Owing to the risk of eye irritation firefighters in teams of 15 firefighters alternating their active firefighting.

 Throughout the period, in spite of efforts of firefighters, the fire at the accident site burned for days.
 The fire was not completely exhausted until July 12.